zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 551 Econometrics II/Econometrics 551 I - Conditional Expectation.md

 <span style = "font-size:120%"><i >Zagreb Mukerjee </i></span>

-## Definitions

 Defining conditional expectations in terms of conditional probabilities becomes a bit messy when thinking about continuous RVs, and we risk dividing various things by zero.
-Instead, we can define it as a projection.
+Instead, we can define it implicitly as a projection.
+Because when has defining something implicitly not been clarifying?

-### Conditions
+### Definition

-First introduce
+First introduce the notion of a <font color=gree>square-integrable</font> function; this means that the square of the absolute value is integrable.
+This lets us say that if $E[X^2] < \infty$ then $E[f(X)^2] < \infty$.
+Let $M$ be the space of square-integrable functions.